alvedsc/coding_portfolio/README.md

 ### Obsidian

-Here's a list of my js coding samples for the purpose of improving my personal experience of the Obsidian app
+Here's a list of my .js coding samples for the purpose of improving my personal experience of the Obsidian app

 #### Highlight of the day